jjjllxx/NUS-EE5907-Pattern-Recognition-Projects/README.md

 1. Assignment1 to Assignment4 indicates Beta-binomial Naive Bayes,Gaussian Naive Bayes, Logistic regression and K-Nearest Neighbors respectively.
 2. Before running any code, spamData.mat should be placed in the same folder with them.
 3. The results of Assignment1,3,4 also includes a picture of training and testing error rate, which are also included in this folder,named by their assignment.
 4. Assignment4 may take about 1min to run, thank you for your time and patience.

-Jin Lexuan 23.Sept.2021
+23.Sept.2021

 ## Beta-binomial Naive Bayes
 <img width="466" alt="image" src="https://user-images.githubusercontent.com/60777462/203875131-801cfe0f-86e0-4100-8bcb-67bbbdb2422b.png">